Slippery Manhole Anti Slip Application

 Many road users have been campaigning for improvements to highway designs so that these safety issues can be avoided.
 Some cyclists even write forum posts about their experiences to highlight the dangers and warn others about the potential hazards of wet manhole covers on roads.
 The slippery manhole anti-slip application is designed to add grip to the metal covers and prevent them from becoming dangerous and causing accidents in wet conditions.
 The skid-resistant material allows bike wheels to maintain their grip on the road instead of slipping on wet metal and leading to accidents.

 Feel free to contact us if you are interested in finding out more about the safety qualities provided by these specialist manhole covers, and how they can be applied to other areas.

 Applying Skid Resistant Thermoplastic

 Once this application is complete, the anti-slip layer will remain extremely durable and resistant to wear through heavy use from a range of vehicles on the road.
-The slippery manhole anti slip application is quick and simple so it saves time and reduces disruption on public roads.
-This process is also much more cost effective than other options like installing completely new skid resistant manhole covers.
+The slippery manhole anti-slip application is quick and simple so it saves time and reduces disruption on public roads.
+This process is also much more cost-effective than other options like installing completely new skid resistant manhole covers.

 Thermoplastic is an extremely versatile material that has a lot of other uses for both safety and decorative designs.
 The material can be used for children’s play areas in the form of coloured graphics and designs, as well as car parks, paths and public steps.
-With regards to road safety, having the non-slip manhole cover can prevent injuries and save lives by stopping bicycle and motorbike tyres from skidding when the surface is wet.
+With regards to road safety, having a non-slip manhole cover can prevent injuries and save lives by stopping bicycle and motorbike tyres from skidding when the surface is wet.

-Please contact our team today if you would like to look at some product sheets of the skid resistant thermoplastic material and find out more about how it’s installed.
+Please contact our team today if you would like to look at some product sheets of the skid-resistant thermoplastic material and find out more about how it’s installed.
 We would be happy to answer any questions you have and provide you with all the information you need with regards to costs.